 Welcome military members, family and friends!

 Thank you for visiting our website.
 The Unitarian Universalist Military Ministry Great Lakes (UUMMGL) conducts weekly worship services for Navy Boot Camp recruits at the Naval Recruit Training Command’s Memorial Chapel in Great Lakes, IL (about 40 miles north of downtown Chicago and 60 miles south of downtown Milwaukee).
-The ministry serves more than 600 recruits annually, with weekly attendance ranging from 5-25.
+Following a long hiatus due to COVID-19, live services resumed in February, 2022.
+Weekly attendance ranges from 5 – 30 recruits, totaling more than 600 annually.

 On a personal level, our one hour UU service provides an island of spiritual support in the recruit’s physically and mentally rigorous training.
 Joys & Concerns, where they are encouraged to give their first name, is the emotional and often tearful highlight of each service.

-If you would like to learn more, email Roger Baron, UUMMGL Board Chair, at info@with a cc: to rbbaron@ or mail hard copy to Unitarian Universalist Military Ministry, c/o North Shore Unitarian Church, 2100 Half Day Road, Deerfield, IL 60015.
+If you would like to learn more, email Roger Baron, UUMMGL Board Chair, at email@example.com with cc: to firstname.lastname@example.org, or mail hard copy to Unitarian Universalist Military Ministry, c/o North Shore Unitarian Church, 2100 Half Day Road, Deerfield, IL 60015.